ecwws/lisabot/README.md

 		"id": "identifier",
 		"action": "info",
 		"type": "room",
+		"error": "Error message (if request fails)",
 		"map": {"field1": "data1", "field2": "data2"}
 	}
 }
 ```

+**Note** "error" field is only send back when error occurs.
+Information
+requester should first evaluate whether "error" field is empty before
+proceeding.
+If "error" field contains value, the map part of the information
+response should be considered invalided and discarded.

 **Note** Both user and room information request are neither validated nor
 evaluated by Priscilla server, it's simply forwarded to the target adapter.
 The